nautobot/nautobot/nautobot/docs/models/extras/job.md

 * The name of the module containing the Job
 * The name of the Job class
 * Whether the job is installed presently
-* Whether the job is read only
+* Whether the job is read-only
 * Whether the job is a [Job Hook Receiver](jobhook.md#job-hook-receivers)
 * Whether the job is a [Job Button Receiver](jobbutton.md#job-button-receivers)